 |It is not too difficult to get into this career.
 Previous work-related skill, knowledge, or experience is required for this career.|

 |Not suitable for people who likes to work with designs|

 |Demand for this career is growing very slowly|

 74% of Air Traffic Controllers said they were satisfied with their job and 59% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Air Traffic Controllers job description, Air Traffic Controllers salary, Air Traffic Controllers information, what is the job of an Air Traffic Controller like, pros and cons about Air Traffic Controllers, colleges and universities for Air Traffic Controllers, is Air Traffic Controllers the right career for me, Medium careers to get into, careers in Transportation
+Air Traffic Controllers job description, Air Traffic Controllers salary, Air Traffic Controllers information, what is the job of an Air Traffic Controller like, pros and cons about Air Traffic Controllers, colleges and universities for Air Traffic Controllers, is Air Traffic Controllers the right career for me, careers in Transportation

 Air Route Controller, Air Route Traffic Controller, Air Traffic Control Operator, Air Traffic Control Specialist (ATCS), Air Traffic Control Specialist, Terminal, Air Traffic Control Specialist/Certified Professional Controller (ATC Specialist/CPC), Air Traffic Controller (ATC), Air Traffic Controller (Enroute Option), Air Traffic Controller (Tower Option), Air Traffic Controller, Center